 6 One could object that I'm ignoring conditional-assertion theories in its propositional version.
-These theories state that $A \to B$ is true when A and B are both true; false when A is true and B is false; and has no truth value when A is false, regardless of B's truth value.
-In other words, if A is false, $A \to B$ express no proposition.
+These theories state that $A \rightarrow B$ is true when A and B are both true; false when A is true and B is false; and has no truth value when A is false, regardless of B's truth value.
+In other words, if A is false, $A \rightarrow B$ express no proposition.
 This thesis is defended by Jeffrey (1963); Manor (1974) and McDermott (1996).
 Stalnaker mentions this hypothesis with interest in a footnote, even though he is a not proponent of the theory.
 See Stalnaker (1975: 137, fn.
 2).
 Belnap (1970) also explored the view without endorsing it.
 The reason why I don't consider these views as versions of conditional-assertion theory is that they don't capture the intuition that the speech act expressed by the consequent can be non-assertive in nature.
 For instance, it is not obvious that a command or a request can be interpreted as having truth-values.
-Another reason to think that this line of reasoning is not conditional-assertion in kind is that it doesn't interpret conditionals as conditional speech acts, but as categorical assertions that are null when the antecedent is false.
+Another reason to think that this line of reasoning is not conditional-assertion that are null when the antecedent is false.
 For this reason, the conditional-assertion theory shouldn't be confused with the view that conditionals express a proposition which has the same truth-value as the consequent if the antecedent is true, but which goes truth-valueless where the antecedent is false.
 Pace Milne (1997) and Lycan (2006).